xability/maidr/README.md

 ### Barplot

 In the Braille representation of a barplot, data values are encoded as Braille characters based on their relative magnitude within the plot.
-Low values are denoted by Braille characters that have dots only along the bottom, while high values are indicated by characters that are filled with dots.
+Low values are denoted by Braille characters that have dots only along the bottom, while high values are indicated by characters that have dots along the top.
 Given the four height levels of Braille, the encoding is as follows:

 - ⣀ represents values 0 to 25%
 - ⠤ represents the 25% to 50%